 The U.S. Army Corps of Engineers operates and maintains the Upper Mississippi River 9-Foot Channel Navigation Project, and one method the Corps uses to keep the channel the right size is dredging river soils or “material.”

 The purpose of the DMMP is to prepare a coordinated long-term plan for managing dredged material in Pool 9.
 This plan was initiated due to needs for dredged material management upland placement sites, especially in the upstream reach of the pool.

 There are seven historic dredge cuts in Pool 9.
 Of those seven, four are considered active with two of those four requiring dredging on an annual basis.
 Since 1981, the average amount of material dredged per year in Pool 9 is approximately 55,000 cubic yards.

 The DMMP is evaluating a list of potentially suitable sites to develop the Federal Standard or Base Plan for managing dredged material for a minimum of 20 years.
 The Federal Standard is defined as “the dredged material disposal alternative or alternatives identified by the Corps which represent the least costly alternatives consistent with sound engineering practices and meeting the environmental standards established by the [Clean Water Act’s] 404(b)(1) evaluation process…” (33 CFR 335.7).

 In fiscal year 2018, the Corps began drafting the Tentatively Selected Plan (TSP) for the Pool 9 DMMP that will be the least costly, operationally feasible, and environmentally acceptable alternative.

-A final plan and subsequent real estate acquisition are anticipated to begin in fiscal year 2020 or 2021 and will be phased over time, pending prioritization of parcels and availability of funds.
+A final plan and subsequent real estate acquisition are anticipated to begin in fiscal year 2021 and will be phased over time, pending prioritization of parcels and availability of funds.